 Thanks for taking time to visit my blog, IIT Education.

 I have been blogging about education policy, technology and research in various formats since 2014.
 In 2018, I embarked on a PhD at Teesside University which focuses on social media in education.
 My thesis title is ‘An exploration into the pedagogical benefits of using social media: can educators incorporate social media into pedagogy successfully?’.
 As part of my journey, I gained a Teaching & Learning in Higher Education certificate from the University of Hong Kong, and have become an Apple Teacher, Microsoft Innovative Educator (MIE) and Google Certified Educator.
+I am currently the head of projects for education software company, Abyasa Limited.

 I decided to create an Education Technology blog, and my aim is that IIT Education can share the latest EdTech news whilst providing a platform to discuss my research.